roipoussiere/Zazouck/README.md

 ## Description :
-ZAZOUCK generatOr - Zazouck is an AmaZing Opensource Construction Kit Generate stl files to build a wonderful construction, from an stl file.
+ZAZOUCK generatOr - Zazouck is an AmaZing Opensource Construction Kit

+This program generates stl files to build a wonderful construction, from a 3D model.

 This project is licenced under GNU GPLv3 : see COPYING.txt for details.